Over the past decade, options for alternative investing have mushroomed.

 - Tough to follow pricing structure could be a challenge

-Unlike many companies, Alto IRA allows its investors to invest in almost anything (that’s legal).
+Unlike many companies, Alto allows its investors to invest in almost anything (that’s legal).
 It partners with angel investing funds, real estate lending companies, crypto exchanges, and a variety of other online alternative investment providers to facilitate investment opportunities.
 Some of the investment partnerships are only open to accredited investors which are people earning at least $250,000 per year or having a net worth in excess of $1 million.

 Additionally, investors can choose to invest directly in private deals.
-For example, you could use your IRA to buy a duplex in another city, or to fund a loan to a friend starting a business.
+For example, you could use your IRA to buy a duplex in another city or to fund a loan to a friend starting a business.

-However, you can buy, flip, and sell a property using your retirement funds without losing the tax-advantaged status.
+You can buy, flip, and sell a property using your retirement funds without losing the tax-advantaged status.
 But you must be careful to follow all the rules associated with buying and selling property or you could accidentally create a taxable event.

 How Much Does Alto IRA Cost?